mbierman/Firewalla-NextDNS-CLI-install/README.md

 # Monitoring

-## Known issue
-The monitoring script seems to confict with Firewalla and it will often restart nextdns unnecessarily.
-As a result, I suggest not using the the testing script for the time being until I can figure this out.

 You can use the following to run a test to make sure nextDNS is running and log to `/data/logs/nextdns.log` any errors.

 If you want to run the monitor automatically, you can add the following line to `/home/pi/.firewalla/config/user_crontab` and restart Firealla.
 From then on, every 5 minutes the test will check to see if nextDNS is running on Fireawlla.